coderefinery/research-software-engineering/content/containers.md

 ---

+## Exercise Reproducibility-5: Building a container on GitHub and running it on a cluster

+---

-## Exercise Reproducibility-5: Containerizing your own code
+## Exercise Reproducibility-6: Containerizing your own code